tengyneo/project1/README.md

 This project is a part of General Assembly's Data Science Immersive (DSI) course requirements at [GA DSI](https://generalassemb.ly/education/data-science-immersive/singapore).
 Other DSI projects can be found at the [main GitHub page](https://github.com/tengyneo).

 ## Project Intro/Objective
 According to the latest [National Climate Change Study](https://www.channelnewsasia.com/singapore/sg-tourists-climate-change-heat-sea-level-rise-warmer-weather-ecotourism-green-4050806), Singapore will experience progressively hotter and wetter days.
 This may diminish the attractiveness of Singapore as a tourist destination.
-The purpose of this project is to assess the impact of adverse weather conditions on Singapore's tourism industry.
+The purpose of this project is to assess the impact of adverse weather conditions, specifically high rainfall and temperature, on Singapore's tourism industry.

 ### Methods Used
 * Data Processing/Cleaning